gavincyi/TxMarketWatch/README.md

 # TxMarketWatch
-Telegram bot - Market data provider
+Telegram bot - Market data provider.

+This is amazing projects for beginners.

 ## Prerequisite